steqeq/0000/README.md

  * AMD Merlin/Falcon Embedded System is not currently supported by the public repo.
  * AMD Raven Ridge APU are currently not supported

+### New features and enhancements in ROCm 1.9.1
+* ROCm 1.9.1 is a minor update which fixes issue with Radeon Compute Profiler, which is now able to run

 ### New features and enhancements in ROCm 1.9.0

 #### Preview for Vega 7nm